mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 nothing # hide
 ```

-The `placement` variable contains data regarding the optimal placement of measurements.
+The `placement` variable contains data regarding the optimal placement of PMUs.
 It lists all buses ``i \in \mathcal{N}`` that satisfy ``d_i = 1``:
 ```@repl ACObservability
 keys(placement.bus)
 ```

-The PMUs installed at buses `2` and `4` will measure the voltage phasors at these buses, along with all current phasors on the branches connected to them.
+The PMUs installed at buses `2` and `4` will measure the voltage phasors at these buses, along with all current phasors on branches connected to them.
 These measurements are stored in the following variables:
 ```@repl ACObservability
 keys(placement.from)
 keys(placement.to)